Medical-AI-Lab/Nervus/README.md

 # CUDA VERSION
 CUDA Version = 11

 # Citation
 If you find this project useful, please cite our paper:

-`@article{preparing,
-  title = {preparing},
-  author = {preparing},
-  journal={preparing},
-  year = {preparing},
+`@article{Nervus2022,
+  title = {Nervus: A comprehensive deep learning classification, regression, and prognostication tool for both medical image and clinical data analysis}, author = {Toshimasa Matsumoto, Shannon L Walston, Yukio Miki, Daiju Ueda}, year = {2022}, archivePrefix = {arXiv}, eprint = {2212.11113}
 }`

 # Acknowledgement
 This project is working in progress, thus the codebase and model might not be perfect or bug-free.
 We will very much appreciate any kind of contribution or and issue raised.
 If you find a bug or have any suggestion, please feel free to open an issue or contact us.